WFWP Global Development and Aid Project:

 Staff and Students of the New Hope Academy kindergarten in Honiara, Solomon Islands.

 The journey began when Dianne Simboro visited the remote village of Lamnatu on Tanna Island and spoke to the women during a health and wellbeing workshop.
 The women expressed the need for lighting so their children can study at night and they can run home based businesses.
-Anne Bellavance pictured with the women and children of Lamnatu visited the village to connect with the women leaders.
 The project belongs to the local women.

 Dianne Simboro (front row), Lamnatu Village

 Back in Australia we set up a team to raise funds to make the ‘Island Lights project’ a reality.
-Our first annual walk-a-thon was held this year in Victoria and New South Wales.
-Through the Victorian walk-a-thon we were able to purchase high quality portable solar lights for Lamnatu Village and Imaelone Village on Tanna Island, Vanuatu.
+Our first annual Charity Walk was held this year in Victoria and New South Wales.
+Through the Victorian fundraiser we were able to purchase high quality portable solar lights for Lamnatu Village and Imaelone Village on Tanna Island, Vanuatu.

 Anne Bellavance (middle) with women and their children.